sergiofgonzalez/grokking-scala/2-scala-in-depth/03-functional-objects/README.md

 ```

 ## Self references
-The keyword `this` can be used to refere to the object instance on which the currently executing method was invoked, or if invoked in a constructor, the object instance being constructed.
+The keyword `this` can be used to refer to the object instance on which the currently executing method was invoked, or if invoked in a constructor, the object instance being constructed.
 For example, the `lessThan` method can be programmed as:
 ```scala
 class Rational(n: Int, d: Int) {